 Since opening in 2006, Wells On Nut as established itself as a popular American school with a ‘homely’ feel.
 While the majority of teachers are from the US, students hail from more than 20 different nationalities and 38% of the population is Thai.

-Wells On Nut also follows the popular US Literacy by Design programme which develops reading, speaking and listening skills.
-Students’ progress is tracked by SATS twice a year, and students have a strong track record of achieving above average levels in maths in particular.
+Wells On Nut also follows the popular US Literacy by Design programme which develops reading, speaking, and listening skills.
+Students’ progress is tracked by SATS twice a year, and students have a strong track record of achieving above average level in maths in particular.

 Students in Grades 10 to 12 can enrol in either Advanced Placement (AP) or IB Diploma Programme courses, where they can take elective courses as diverse as debate, theatre, business studies, choir, computer productions and design, dance, home economics, instrumental music, and visual art.
 Although high school students are strongly encouraged to enrol in at least one of these honours courses, it is not compulsory and they can choose to graduate with just a high school diploma.